The phenomenological cornucopia of SU(3) exotica: Sextets at the LHC

-Dijet-resonance searches are the only searches of which we are aware that currently target a signature produced by these sextet models.
-The other important signals are exotic and require either full reinterpretations of existing analyses or a dedicated search strategy.
-We leave the first option for possible future work and conclude by describing the most interesting novel collider signatures.
+The other important signals that can be produced by our model catalog are exotic and likely also require dedicated reinterpretations or novel search strategies.
 The sextet fermions, per the last line of \eqref{sFmodel}, undergo a suppressed decay to a quark, a gluon, and a photon or $Z$ boson.
 This decay minimally (in the case of single fermion production) produces an interesting dijet resonance + $\gamma/Z$ signature.
 The sextet scalars, which we have neglected so far, generate another ``dijet resonance-adjacent'' signature by decaying to a quark, a gluon, and a lepton.
 Finally, we note that the pair production of any sextet --- which occurs copiously at LHC --- potentially generates an array of interesting signatures, particularly for the fermion.
 For instance, since one fermion could undergo the two-body decay while the other decays to three or even four SM particles, one could expect signatures comprising at least four jets and up to four electrically neutral bosons (and the decays of up to four $Z$ bosons would render these signatures even more complex).
 Searches for any of these signals would be excellent ways to leverage the higher luminosity of the next planned run of the LHC.

+On the other hand, an alternative set of constraints could potentially be imposed on some color-sextet models by searches for flavor-changing neutral currents (FCNCs), which do not exist at tree level in the Standard Model and are very tightly constrained \cite{10.1093/ptep/ptaa104}.
+It has been observed \cite{PhysRevD.79.015017,PhysRevD.87.115019}, for instance, that color-sextet scalars coupling to quark pairs (which, recall, is a renormalizable interaction; \emph{viz.} \hyperref[t8]{Table VIII}) can generate flavor-changing processes at tree and one-loop level.
+The strongest limits can be expressed in our notation as

+from tree-level sextet scalar contributions to mixing of neutral kaons ($K^0$-$\bar{K}^0$, with down-type scalars $\Phi_d$) and $D$-mesons ($D^0$-$\bar{D}^0$, with up-type scalars $\Phi_u$)\footnote{Loop contributions yield lighter constraints of $\mathcal{O}(10^{-2})\, m_{\Phi}\, \text{TeV}^{-1}$ or larger.}, and from flavor-changing nonleptonic $B$-meson decays mediated at tree level by down-type scalars \cite{PhysRevD.87.115019}.

+Similar limits could apply to other models with color sextets.
+For example, the non-renormalizable sextet fermion model \eqref{sFmodel} we sought to constrain in \hyperref[f6]{Figure 6} can generate meson-mixing diagrams at effective one-loop order.
+It could therefore be instructive to estimate the size of these FCNC contributions.
+The superficial degree of ultraviolet (UV) divergence of these box diagrams in $d=4$ dimensions turns out to be